-This page provides a couple of examples as to how you can make your own compressor reed valve with information provided primarily by folks like you that have successfully made their own.
-My sincere thanks to them!
+This page provides a couple of examples as to how you can make your own compressor reed valve with information provided primarily by readers like you, that have successfully made their own.

 A broken or cracked compressor reed valve ensures that the compressor would not be able to build pressure satisfactorily.
 The compressor might just run and run and never build pressure past a certain pressure point, or the compressor might never build pressure at all depending on how damaged the pump reed valve was.